-- Determine whether "All" or "Any" of the review group must review the application.
+- Determine whether "All" or "Any" of the people in a review group must review the application.

 We strongly recommend having more than one staff person in each "Any" review group, so that if someone is on vacation or out sick, a process can still move forward.
 Some governments also choose to use group email addresses in Review steps, but we don't recommend this as it makes it difficult to tell who has actually completed the review, unless a signature is required.

-For more about how staffers use CityGrows to review applications once a template is published and in use, please see our guide: How to Review Applications on CityGrows.
+For more about how staffers use CityGrows to review applications once a Workflow is published and in use, please see our guide: How to Review Applications on CityGrows.

 You can search for someone to add as an Reviewer by typing their name.
 If they're in the system already, just select their name.

 If they're not already in the system, you can add their email address and send them an invite.
 They'll be invited to create a CityGrows account and then added as a reviewer to the Workflow once they do.